-Our office also continues to be involved in the Countywide GIS System and we continue to update the Assessor's website to include more forms and information for the taxpayers.
-All assessment value notices' are posted to the Assessor's website (www.cosb.us/departments/assessor) and our office also provides an on-line Business Personal Property Tax filing system which has been upgraded.
+Our office continues to be more involved in the Countywide GIS System.
+The GIS department is now located in the Assessor's Office.
+We continue to update the Assessor's website to include more forms and information for the taxpayers.

+All assessment value notices' are posted to the Assessor's website (www.cosb.us/departments/assessor) and our office also provides an on-line Business Personal Property Tax filing system.
 These accomplishments assist us in better serving the public.

-I would like to acknowledge and commend my dedicated staff for their professionalism, hard work and commitment in performing their duties and for providing the highest level of public service especially during the COVID-19 pandemic.
+I would like to acknowledge and commend my dedicated staff for their hard work, professionalism, and commitment in performing their duties and for providing excellent public service especially after our office fire on September 6th, 2023 and during our relocation to our new location at 1131 San Felipe Rd..